DETAILED ACTION

 Greyscale

-Washington fails to disclose wherein the top portion of impermeable material positioned about the receptacle opening is shaped such that, a profile of the top portion of the impermeable material from a top view that narrows beyond the opening and the receptacle opening including a length and a width size and dimensions to receive at least a head of a penis of a male and retain the head of the penis disposed in the receptacle when the male is lying on his back such that the urine discharged from the head of the penis flows through the first layer of permeable material and the second layer of permeable material into the chamber when a partial vacuum is applied to the port and that the second layer of the permeable material is polyester.
+Washington fails to disclose wherein the top portion of impermeable material positioned about the receptacle opening is shaped such that, a profile of the top portion of the impermeable material from a top view that narrows beyond the opening and the receptacle opening including a length and a width size and dimensions to receive at least a head of a penis of a male and retain the head of the penis disposed in the receptacle when the male is lying on his back such that the urine discharged from the head of the penis flows through the first layer of permeable material and the second layer of permeable material into the chamber when a partial vacuum is applied to the port and that the second layer of the permeable material is different from the first.

 While Washington teaches a device shaped to surround and cover the female labia, the opening is similar shaped to the penis.
 Therefore, the device of Washington is interpreted to be fully capable of functioning as claimed and receiving at least the head of the penis of a user, where, for patentability, the functions of apparatus claims do not need to be taught by the prior art, but only have to have structures that are capable of performing the claimed function.
 Additionally, the opening of Washington is sized accordingly “The top opening 24 is about 1 inch (2.5 cm) wide and 3 1/4 inch (8.3 cm) long with about a 1 inch (2.5 cm) narrow slot 26 at one end for ease in inserting or removing an insert.”
 Col 11 line 68- Col. 12 line 4.
 According to the study by Di Mauro The average penis is 7-15cm* depending on erection status this translates to 2.76 – 5.91 inches in length as such the device of Washington should fit easily fit the tip of the penis from a length perspective.
 The width of Washington is about 1 inch or 2.5cm.
 The above study only provides the circumference of the penis.
 If the diameter is considered a suitable estimation for the width, the width can be calculated by the following modifying formula to find the circumference or girth: circumference = diameter* pi or simply put D=C/π.